tommyclay/WCP_bycatch_risk/ReadMe.md

 ## Overview and data

-The following repository contains codes to derive spatial locations based on light-based geolocation for White-chinned petrels _Procellaria aequinoctialis_, and processed geolocator datasets, published in Ecological Applications (Rexer-Huber, Clay, _et al._ 2025).
+The following repository contains codes to derive spatial locations based on light-based geolocation for white-chinned petrels _Procellaria aequinoctialis_, and processed geolocator datasets, published in Ecological Applications (Rexer-Huber, Clay, _et al._ 2025).
 Scripts were customised by R. Ramos and K. Rexer-Huber following Z. Zajkova (unpubl.
 R scripts for GLS 2015).

 ## General statement (please read before using data)